Rash of Apple store burglaries begs the question: What should you do in that situation?

-An Apple store in Roseville, California has been the target of five burglaries in the past two months, according to police.
+An Apple store at the Roseville Galleria has been the target of five burglaries in the past two months, according to police.

 Three men were arrested in connection to the thefts, said officer Rob Baquera with the Roseville Police Department.
 The three men fled from police by car and crashed along Riverside Avenue in Roseville before being captured.